canonical/checkbox/docs/tutorial/using-checkbox/running-checkbox.rst

      ☑ : A semi-automated job where the user manually sets the outcome

 This is the summary of the test session.
 It will list each job and its outcome.
-Here is a table that summarizes the different outcomes a job can have and their symbols:
+Here is a table that summarises the different outcomes a job can have and their symbols:

 .. list-table::